arashjamali001/JamWebsite/ReadMe_AJ.txt

 it seems i have been in "base" conda environment when I used pipenv for insatlling dependencies it is not a good practice but as everything kinda works i keep doing so.
-As I had to remake imgae  all database is gone and need to remake superuser.
+As I had to remake imgae  all database is gone and need to remake superuser. on jun 23, ready for production, however need to take care of allowed_HOSTS later